 Langate has been working in the healthcare technology industry for more than 17 years.
 We have our own HIPAA-compliance center, know typical vulnerabilities in the IT infrastructure of medical systems, and thus can effectively prevent a healthcare data breach.

 We perform security audits with attention to detail, help you create an incident response plan, and navigate file destruction and retention.
-Our experienced cybersecurity experts will also update your software regularly, and create encryption and role-based access systems if you do not have any.
+You can also rely on our reputation management solutions to stay on top of everything.
+Our experienced cybersecurity experts will also update your software regularly and create encryption and role-based access systems if you do not have any.
+In addition, we have helped several clients in healthcare refine their identity and access management with solutions like employee recognition SaaS platforms and facial recognition solutions.

 Data breaches in healthcare are costly, both in terms of money and hospital reputation.
 Preventing data breaches in healthcare includes controlling access levels, educating your employees, utilizing best cybersecurity practices, and being ready to respond to the breach if it happens.